Australian rules football culture: AFL players and the media

 Footballers' off-field behaviour is as highly scrutinised as their on-field behaviour.
 Footballers are held by many in Australia to be role models.

 Betting

 "Footy tipping" is the term for office pools where players nominate which teams will win that week.
 It is part of the staple office environment in Australia.

 Traditionally office pools are done with footy tipping posters, however with the modern age these private competitions can be managed by PC or mobile apps.

-Betting on the AFL is very popular.

 Violence

 Player violence

 On-field assault has historically been socially tolerated in Australia, but, in recent years, this has changed with some players being charged by police for their on-field actions, including a recent jailing in Victoria and the much publicized case involving VFL player Leigh Matthews which ended the public perception that on-field football assaults are somehow legal.
 League penalties for such actions have also generally increased in recent years and overall violence has decreased over time.

 Violence has also affected the International Rules Series, with the Irish team objecting to the level of violence tolerated by Australia.